Verdant and dark, plush and rugged – these arboreal pockets are sure to delight anyone looking to get back to nature.Read more...

-Brand-name soft drinks such as Pepsi, Coca-Cola and Fanta are widely available in Uganda and cheap by international standards.
-If the fizzy stuff doesn’t appeal, you can buy imported South African fruit juices at supermarkets in Kampala and other large towns.
+The usual brand-name soft drinks are widely available in Uganda and cheap by international standards.
+You can buy imported South African fruit juices at supermarkets in Kampala and other large towns.
 Tap water is reasonably safe to drink in larger towns, but bottled mineral water is widely available if you prefer not to take the risk.

 Locally, the most widely drunk hot beverage is chai, a sweet tea where all ingredients are boiled together in a pot.
 In some parts of the country chai is often flavoured with spices such as ginger (an acquired taste, in the author’s opinion).
-Coffee is one of Uganda’s major cash crops, but you’ll be lucky if you ever meet a Ugandan who knows how to brew a decent cup – coffee in Uganda almost invariably tastes insipid and watery except at upmarket hotels and quality restaurants.
+Coffee is one of Uganda’s major cash crops, but brewed locally it almost invariably tastes insipid and watery, except at upmarket hotels and restaurants, and specialist coffee shops.

-The main alcoholic drink is lager beer.
-Jinja’s Nile Breweries (a subsidiary of South African Breweries) brews Nile Special, Nile Gold and Club whilst Uganda Breweries at Port Bell near Kampala brews Bell, Pilsner, Tusker Export and Guinness.
-All local beers come in 500ml bottles, which cost US$1.50 in local bars and up to US$4 in some upmarket hotels.
-Nile Special is probably the most popular tipple with locals and travellers alike, though I must admit a preference for the milder Bell.
-Two of Africa’s most pleasant lagers, Kenya Tusker and Congo Primus, are sometimes sold in towns near the respective borders.
+The main alcoholic drink is lager beer, and several brands are available.
+Most come in 500ml bottles, which cost around US$1.50 in local bars and up to US$4 in some upmarket hotels.
+Nile Special is probably the most popular tipple with locals and travellers alike, though after a few experiments, many opt for the milder Club and Bell.
 If you’ve never been to Africa before, you might want to try the local millet beer.
 It’s not bad, though for most people once is enough.

-The number of hotels in Uganda has grown enormously in recent years, and wherever you travel, and whatever your budget, you’ll seldom have a problem finding suitable accommodation.
+The number of hotels in Uganda has grown enormously in recent years.
+Indeed, wherever you travel, and whatever your budget, you’ll seldom have a problem finding suitable accommodation.
 Most towns have a good variety of moderately priced and budget hotels, and even the smallest villages will usually have somewhere you can stay for a couple of dollars.
-Upmarket accommodation, on the other hand, is available only in major towns and tourist centres such as national parks.
+Upmarket accommodation, on the other hand, is centred on major towns and tourist centres such as national parks.